easz/wms-tile-get/README.md

 |  |- ...
 |
 ~~~

 The tool is similar to many others like [wms-tiles-downloader](https://github.com/Luqqk/wms-tiles-downloader)
 but it can also accept geojson polygon as area of interest.

 ## Install

+On UNIX-like platforms just use `pip install`

 ~~~
 $ pip install wms-tile-get
 ~~~

-or just execute `scripts/wms-tile-get` from the code repository
+The script `wms-tile-get` will be installed, otherwise `scripts/wms-tile-get` from a cloned code repository can also be run directly.

+On Windows please see the [instruction](Windows.md)

 ## Usage

 ### Fetch tiles for an area (e.g. a city)

 ~~~
 $ cd example/

 $ wms-tile-get -s by_wms.json \